alekzzz01/PBL-3rd-year-Expense-Tracking-System/Notes.md

 [x] EDIT and DELETE savings function.

-[] Get Total Amount Items per user and savings id .(Note: This should not be exceed to the budget)
+[x] Get Total Amount Items per user and savings id .(Note: This should not be exceed to the budget)

 [x] Calculate the budget per (FREQUENCY) until the (FINISHBYdate)

 [x] View per savings item

+// users

+[] in transactions add a delete selected and delete modal

+[] edit transaction details

+[] in savings edit and delete savings

+[] dashboard total savings and goals

+[] notifications

+[] settings

+[] download reports of the transactions

+// admin

+[] count all logs

+[] restore functionality

+[] chat support

+[] download reports of the logs